Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Cyclists and Triathletes can consider using the Conconi Test for Cyclists

 How often should you perform an Anaerobic Threshold test?

 Consider performing a test like this on a monthly/ bi-monthly basis which will allow you to analyze changes in your exercise physiology as a result of your training.
-Ideally perform the test within an easy training week and get plenty of rest before and after the test to ensure you are fresh for the test to obtain a reliable result and recover adequately for you next workout.
+Ideally, perform the test within an easy training week and get plenty of rest before and after the test to ensure you are fresh for the test to obtain a reliable result and recover adequately for your next workout.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.